caseyg/awesome/README.md

 *   [kanedata/airtable-to-sqlite](https://github.com/kanedata/airtable-to-sqlite) -

-*   [trycua/cua](https://github.com/trycua/cua) - Cua is Docker for Computer-Use AI Agents
+*   [trycua/cua](https://github.com/trycua/cua) - Open-source infrastructure for Computer-Use Agents.
+Sandboxes, SDKs, and benchmarks to train and evaluate AI agents that can control full desktops (macOS, Linux, Windows).

 *   [coderamp-labs/gitingest](https://github.com/coderamp-labs/gitingest) - Replace 'hub' with 'ingest' in any GitHub URL to get a prompt-friendly extract of a codebase